-The order to bar him from entering apparently came from the foreign ministry, which is controlled by supporters of Tsvangirai’s rival, Robert Mugabe, the president.
+The order to bar Nowak apparently came from the foreign ministry, which is controlled by supporters of Tsvangirai’s rival, Robert Mugabe, the president.

 “This is not the way the United Nations should be treated.”

-Nowak was told in Johannesburg that his visit had been postponed due to talks between mediators from the 15-nation South African Development Community (Sadc) and leaders of the Zimbabwean power-sharing government, the UN said.
+Nowak was told in Johannesburg that his visit had been postponed due to talks between mediators from the 15-nation South African Development Community (Sadc) and leaders of the Zimbabwean power-sharing government.

-Haru Mutasa, Al Jazeera’s correspondent in Harare, said some analysts say the Zanu-PF may have barred Nowak because the party does not want allegations of rights abuses investigated.
+Al Jazeera’s Haru Mutasa, reporting from Harare, said that some analysts were saying the Zanu-PF of Robert Mugabe, the president, may have barred Nowak because it does not want allegations of rights abuses investigated.